erikgrinaker/toydb/docs/architecture.md

 start of the transaction, and any write conflicts result in serialization errors which must be retried.

-To satisfy time travel queries, a read-only transaction simply loads the `Snapshot` entry of a past transaction and applies the same visibility rules as for normal transactions.
+To satisfy time travel queries, a read-only transaction simply loads the `Key::TxnActiveSnapshot` entry of a past transaction and applies the same visibility rules as for normal transactions.

 #### MVCC Tradeoffs

-**Read-only transaction IDs:** all transactions, even read-only transactions, are allocated a unique transaction ID.
-This means that a single standalone `SELECT` query will result in a write operation to increment the transaction ID counter, which can be expensive.

 **Serializability:** snapshot isolation is not fully serializable, since it exhibits [write skew anomalies](http://justinjaffray.com/what-does-write-skew-look-like/).
 This would